somelun/tinyclock/README.md

 # tinyclock

 This is super simple single-header profile macros definition.
 I always was writing it every time, then desided to just create it once and use when I need this.
+To use just include file **tinyclock.h**
 Example of usage can be found in main.cpp which is just this code:

 ```cpp